simon-v/bchinfo.org/en/full-node.md

 #### Port Forwarding

-For this step, you need to know the local IP address of the computer running Bitcoin Core.
+For this step, you need to know the local IP address of the computer running Bitcoin Cash Node.
 You should have this information from configuring the DHCP assignment table in the subsection above.

 Login to your router using the same steps described near the top of the